quasarbright/minesweeper/solver.md

 And I feel like the number of deduction iterations should also be bounded by like 8, but that might not be true.
 There is definitely some optimization to be done in the application in the subset rule.
 There still is an O(n^2) though technically.

+refining with a singleton is a special case of the subset rule! can probably combine handleCertainties and deduce a little more

+revised algorithm:
+INVARIANT: Count sets should only contain frontier cells. reveal hint cell or random one add count set for total mine count repeat until idempotent: add count sets for newly revealed frontier cells apply subset, 1-2, and certainty-splitting rules until idempotent flag/reveal cells according to singletons remove singletons and empty sets

+a count set has:
+- mine count, how many mines are among the cells in the set of indices
+- set of indices, should all correspond to frontier cells
+- origin index, the non-zero revealed cell where this information came from. total count set doesn't have one(?)

+origin index is how we'll determine new frontier cells. also needed for guess-free generation, since when we move a 50-50 bomb, we'll need to update adjacent count sets. if the outermost loop finishes and it's unsolved, that means it would have to guess.

+a solver has:
+- mine field
+- count set

 Advantage: won't take that long to run I think. definitely better than a sat.
 Advantage: no superposition, makes it more efficient I think.